asiergs/Internal-Model-Project-Actuarial-Statistics/README.md

 4. Aggregated models construction for life and non-life
 5. Montecarlo simulation

-With this model, the expected cost will be evaluated together with the VaR (99.5%) and TVaR to quantify the worst-case scenarios.
+With this model, the expected cost will be evaluated together with the VaR<sub>99.5</sub> and TVaR<sub>99.5</sub> to quantify the worst-case scenarios.

 ## How to run the code